WH-Zhou/WH-Zhou.github.io/_pages/solar_system.md

   <figcaption>Evolution of the spin rate (left panel) and the obliquity (right panel) of a 10 km synthetic asteroid.
 In the presence of the static YORP torque (blue line), the asteroid gradually decelerates until it reaches a quasi-non-rotational state.
 Subsequently, we impose a new rotational state on the asteroid by assigning random values of rotational speed and obliquity.
 Conversely, when incorporating the CYORP torque (red line), the asteroid follows a different path, exhibiting random fluctuations in its spin rate due to the occurrence of impacts, creating new craters that lead to changes in the CYORP torque.
 As a result, the asteroid experiences intermittent transitions between spin up and spin down.</figcaption>
 </figure>

+With the CYORP, it's time to estimate the stochastic YORP and Yarkovsky effect...

 ## Rotational evolution of main belt asteroids (Zhou et al. under review)
 -----